Assets and the FileResourceProvider

 The runtime needs access to the

-widget.jsonto resolve the controller module, while only the actual configuration values for a specific widget instance are relevant to the corresponding controller instance.
-For this reason, the runtime should take care of reading the widget descriptor and pass the preprocessed configuration to each widget instance.
-Also, we want to validate the feature configuration of widgets and compositions at build-time, which is only only possible if LaxarJS handles loading of widget descriptors and page definitions.
+widget.jsonto resolve the controller module and to validate the feature configuration, while only the actual configuration values for a specific widget instance are relevant to the corresponding controller instance.
+For this reason, the runtime should take care of obtaining the widget descriptor.

-The LaxarJS bundle needs to select assets based on the application theme, and based on which assets of a given artifact are available in which theme.
+The LaxarJS runtime will need to select assets based on the application theme, and based on which assets of a given artifact are available in which theme.

-For these reasons, LaxarJS takes care of selecting and loading assets.
-By using the laxar-loader for webpack, fast development iterations as well as comprehensive optimization during production are still available.
+For these reasons, the LaxarJS runtime takes care of selecting and loading assets.
+By using the FileResourceProvider service, fast development iterations as well as comprehensive optimization during production are still available.

 During application development, the LaxarJS runtime needs to know if HTML and CSS are available for a given artifact, and – if they are – from where to load them.
 The straightforward approach for this is to query each possible location using an HTTP-request (starting with the application theme, and falling back to the default theme), and to use the first resource that is available.
 However, this may considerably slow down loading the application, and will lead to a lot of ugly and confusing HTTP-404 errors in the browser console.